 In the configuration

-2, linting and tests are done just before
+2, linting, tests and auditing are done just before

 push.
 This workflow is more fluid but local reviews can be inconsistent.
 It is necessary to create an additional revision with the necessary adjustments in case of